atreyasha/sentiment-argument-mining/docs/shankar_todos.md

     4.  think about all other optimizations worth mentioning, talk about problem with size 128 reduction

+    5.  concede to using low batch size to allow for more data, add comparison with majority class classifier as baseline

-    5.  mention all limitations and recommendations for things to do;
+    6.  mention all limitations and recommendations for things to do;
         along with using pytorch instead of tensorflow